Decoupling Torque and Stiffness: A Unified Modeling and Control Framework for Antagonistic Artificial Muscles: Conclusion

 \section{Conclusion}

-We presented a unified framework for antagonistic artificial muscles that demonstrates adaptive impedance control by modulating stiffness based on penetration depth.
-Contributions include: (1) a separable Padé [2/1] force law unifying PAMs, HASELs, and DEAs; (2) torque-stiffness decoupling via co-contraction/bias coordinates; (3) a cascaded controller with sub-millisecond computation; and (4) experimental model identification achieving sub-Newton accuracy on HASEL actuators.
+We presented a unified framework for antagonistic artificial muscles that combines a separable Padé [2/1] force law, a minimal two-state dynamic wrapper, and a cascaded controller in co-contraction/bias coordinates.
+The identified HASEL model achieves sub-Newton force prediction error and supports sub-millisecond torque-stiffness control in simulation.

-Simulation-based contact experiments show 200× faster settling and stable contact on soft surfaces versus 22–54\% stability for fixed policies, and 81\% force reduction on rigid surfaces.
-The framework addresses the transient decoupling problem causing oscillations or excessive forces.

-\paragraph{Limitations and future work} This work presents several important limitations that must be addressed before practical deployment.
-First, all contact interaction results are simulation-based using simplified linear spring-damper contact models; hardware validation is essential to verify performance under real contact dynamics, actuator nonlinearities, sensing noise, and environmental uncertainty.
-Second, the model identification currently uses only HASEL actuator data—while the Padé framework is designed to generalize across PAMs and DEAs, experimental validation on these actuator types is needed.
-Third, the framework assumes symmetric antagonistic muscle pairs with identical parameters; asymmetric configurations and muscle aging effects require further investigation.
-Fourth, the cascaded controller requires warm-starting (1–2 Newton iterations) for real-time performance, which may limit rapid transient response.
-Fifth, we validate only single-DOF systems; multi-DOF extension with coupling effects and computational scaling needs exploration.

-Future work priorities include: (1) hardware implementation and experimental validation of the contact strategies on physical HASEL, PAM, and DEA systems; (2) extension to multi-DOF manipulators with workspace-dependent muscle parameters; (3) integration of online parameter adaptation for muscle aging and temperature effects; (4) comparison with learning-based approaches; and (5) validation on real-world manipulation tasks.
-By providing a computationally validated foundation for how artificial muscles could replicate biological impedance strategies, this work establishes the modeling and control infrastructure necessary as a first step toward making antagonistic muscle systems practically deployable for safe human-robot interaction and adaptive manipulation in unstructured environments.